businessdrewski-hash/Multi-Channel-Bridge-For-NDI-and-OBS-Studio/README.md

 # Multichannel Bridge for DistroAV

-> **Experimental alpha software for two-PC OBS workflows**
+> Experimental modified DistroAV build for two-PC OBS setups
-> Current build/UI name: **NDI Multichannel Bridge 0.3.0-alpha**
+> Current version: **0.3.0-alpha**
-> Base: **DistroAV 6.2.1**
+> Based on: **DistroAV 6.2.1**

-Multichannel Bridge for DistroAV is a custom, GPL-licensed modification of [DistroAV](https://github.com/DistroAV/DistroAV) that sends one OBS video output together with multiple independently mixable stereo audio buses through a single NDI® sender.
-The receiving PC separates those audio channel pairs back into ordinary OBS mixer sources before OBS can downmix them.
+Multichannel Bridge for DistroAV sends one OBS video output together with two independent stereo audio mixes through a single NDI® sender.
+On the receiving PC, those four audio channels are split back into separate OBS mixer sources before OBS downmixes them.

-The current alpha carries two stereo buses—normally game/desktop audio and microphone—as four NDI audio channels beside the standard DistroAV Main Output video stream.
-The design is intended to reduce a class of two-PC A/V synchronization failures caused by running video/program audio and microphone audio through separate NDI senders, connections, receive buffers, and timing paths.
+The current build is intended for a common two-PC layout:

+- **OBS Track 5 → NDI channels 1–2:** game, desktop, Discord, alerts, or program audio
+- **OBS Track 6 → NDI channels 3–4:** microphone

+The stream PC receives one DistroAV NDI source for video, plus separate **MCB Desktop / Game** and **MCB Microphone** sources for independent mixing and recording.

-> **Important:** This is an independent experimental modification.
-It is **not** an official OBS Project, DistroAV, or Vizrt NDI AB release, and none of those organizations endorse or support it.
+> This is an independent, unofficial modification.
+It is not affiliated with or endorsed by the OBS Project, DistroAV project, or Vizrt NDI AB.

 ---

 ## Why this exists

-Some long-running two-PC OBS/NDI workflows experience one or both of these symptoms:

-- **Gradual drift:** audio slowly moves ahead of or behind video over a long recording or stream.
-- **Sudden sync jumps:** audio abruptly skips, cuts, or changes offset after a source interruption, capture-hook reattachment, buffer correction, NDI reconnect, or sender/receiver reset.

-Community reports of long-duration DistroAV/OBS-NDI audio delay exist—for example, [DistroAV issue #742](https://github.com/DistroAV/DistroAV/issues/742)—but this project does **not** claim that every DistroAV installation drifts or that every synchronization problem has the same cause.

-Before this bridge was built, the troubleshooting path included:

-- restarting or force-resetting NDI outputs after an apparent discontinuity;
-- resetting sender and receiver sources to clear stale buffering state;
-- testing NDI Frame Sync on and off;
-- monitoring buffer age, timestamps, dropped frames, reconnects, and queue behavior;
-- experimenting with small audio-rate corrections in parts per million (PPM) to counter slow clock-rate mismatch;
-- running separate NDI audio-only senders for desktop/game and microphone audio.

-Those methods can be useful diagnostically, but they primarily treat symptoms after timing has diverged.
-They also add more state, more correction logic, or more independent network paths.
+Some long-running two-PC NDI workflows can develop gradual A/V drift or sudden sync jumps after a reconnect, game-capture rehook, buffer correction, or sender reset.
+Earlier troubleshooting included restarting NDI outputs, resetting sources, testing Frame Sync, monitoring timestamps and buffers, and experimenting with small audio-rate corrections in parts per million.

+Those techniques can help diagnose or recover from a problem, but they do not remove the underlying complexity of running video/program audio and microphone audio through separate senders and receive paths.

-The simpler approach used here is structural: **send video, game/program audio, and microphone audio through one DistroAV Main Output sender and one receive connection, while keeping the audio buses separately controllable on the stream PC.**
+This project takes a simpler approach: **video, game audio, and microphone audio all travel through the same DistroAV Main Output sender, connection, and timestamp timeline while remaining separately controllable on the stream PC.**

 ---